Mark-to-Market & Trader Taxes

 As with many things, the IRS has its own language when it comes to traders, which can often confuse people.
 The IRS has three basic categories a trader can fall into:

-- Investor: This is the default tax status for most people, even if you day trade.
+- Investor: This is the default tax status for most people, even if they day trade.

-- Trader tax status: Often referred to by the IRS as a "trader in securities," this tax status can offer additional tax deductions, but you need to meet certain requirements to qualify for this.
+- Trader tax status: Often referred to by the IRS as a "trader in securities," this tax status can offer additional tax deductions, but you need to meet certain requirements to qualify.

 - Trader tax status with a mark-to-market election: If you qualify for the trader tax status, you have the option to make a section 475(f) mark-to-market election, which potentially can offer additional tax benefits.